This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 John Isner has announced that he will be back for the 2017 tournament!
 This is great news because he is a local and he is the original King of the Winston-Salem Open, having won the first two years championship crown.
 However, he canceled in recent years due to injuries and desire to rest before the U.S. Open, which starts the following week.
 Isner is also a local who grew up in nearby Greensboro, NC, and his family still calls the Triad home, so he gets to enjoy some of his mom’s home cooking during the tournament.

 2017 Winston-Salem Open

-PowerShares Legends: Andy Roddick, James Blake, Mardy Fish, and Jim Courier Return!
+PowerShares Legends: Andy Roddick, James Blake, Mardy Fish, and Michael Chang